 Hongyi Xin, Sunny Nahar, Richard Zhu, John Emmons, Gennady Pekhimenko, Carl Kingsford, Can Alkan, and Onur Mutlu.
 "Optimal Seed Solver: Optimizing Seed Selection in Read Mapping".
 Oxford Bioinformatics, Nov.
 2015. [pdf][supp]

 Hongyi Xin, John Greth, John Emmons, Gennady Pekhimenko, Carl Kingsford, Can Alkan, and Onur Mutlu.
-"Shift Hamming Distance: A Fast and Accurate SMID-Friendly Filter for Local Alignmnet in Read Mapping".
+"Shifted Hamming Distance: A Fast and Accurate SIMD-Friendly Filter for Local Alignment in Read Mapping".
 Oxford Bioinformatics, Dec.
 2014. [pdf]

 Igor A. Ivanov, Anatoli S. Kheifets, Klaus Bartschat, John Emmons, Sean M. Buczek, Elena V. Gryzlova, and Alexei N. Grum-Grzhimailo.
 "Displacement effect in strong-field atomic ionization by an XUV pulse".
 Physical Review Letters A. Oct.
 2014. [pdf]Last updated: September 14, 2016